Do You Actually Need to Livestream?

 Start with OBS Studio.
 It is free, it does everything you need, and there are hundreds of YouTube tutorials specifically for church livestreaming with OBS.
 The learning curve is about two to three hours to get a basic setup running.

 If your church is on Mac and wants something easier to learn, Ecamm Live is excellent.
 If you are running a multi-camera setup on Windows and need professional-grade features, vMix is the industry standard.
+If you just need something simple that works in a browser, StreamYard gets you streaming in minutes.

 Where to Stream: YouTube vs Facebook vs Both